 Stairs can be hard to clean if your vacuum has a bulky design or a short power cord or hose, as these design elements impact your ability to efficiently clean tight, narrow spaces.
 If you're cleaning a staircase, an ideal vacuum should be lightweight, easily portable, and have great maneuverability.
 It should also be able to get into tight corners and have a long enough range to reach the top or bottom of your staircase.

-We've tested over 90 vacuum cleaners, and below are our recommendations of the best vacuums for stairs.
+We've tested over 100 vacuum cleaners, and below are our recommendations of the best vacuums for stairs.
 We chose these picks on their performance on different types of surfaces and also their design and price.
-For more buying recommendations, see our lists of the best lightweight vacuums, the best cordless vacuums, and the best cordless stick vacuums.
+For more options, see our lists of the best lightweight vacuums, the best cordless vacuums, and the best cordless stick vacuums.